nocomplexity/0complexity/goals.rst

 - Improve safety, security and privacy of systems, since dependency of humans on software technology is still continuously growing.
 We humans depend more and more on software driven products.

-- Create a better world by preventing that our valuable time, money and resources is not wasted on solving complex business IT problems.
+- Create a better world by preventing that our valuable time, money and resources are not wasted on solving complex business IT problems.
 We SHOULD use our time working on creating a better and healthier world for us all.
-So problems that really matter and not on solving complex business IT problems that could have been prevented.
+So on problems that really matter and not on solving complex business IT problems that could have been prevented.

 - Collect and maintain crucial universal but practical principles to avoid business IT complexity.

-- All principles stated SHOULD provide input to steer developments within all types of business and for a wide range of IT architecture and design projects.
+- All principles stated SHOULD provide input to steer developments within all types of business and for a wide range of IT architectures and design projects.

 - The stated principles SHOULD be practicable usable over multiple disciplines and domains.